Alcohol – The Bottom Line is don’t drink and get behind the wheel.

 Anyone under the age of 21 years who has alcoholic liquor in his/her possession or consumes alcoholic liquor, may have his/her Delaware driver license revoked for a period of 30 days for the first offense and not less than 90 days nor more than 180 days for each subsequent offense.

-Delaware also has a Zero Tolerance Law for underage alcohol use by drivers of any motorized vehicle –
+Delaware has a Zero Tolerance Law for underage alcohol use by drivers of any motorized vehicle –

 Be Safe.
 Be Smart.
 Make the right choice.